jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 The HTML loads a single javascript file from `transfrmedia.com`, which is apparently a "multidisciplinary media agency that aims to provide premium end-to-end media solutions to the event and music industries in a timely and cost effective manner".
 It's unknown if their service was compromised and used to host malware, whether they're a fake agency used as a front for distribution, or if they're the actual ones behind the faux email.
 Not relevant, but they also have a NS entry in their DNS that points to `kanye.ns.cloudflare.com`.

-{% picture "trnsfrmedia.png" --alt Scam site hosting js %}
+{% include image.html footnote="Scam site hosting js" file="trnsfrmedia" %}

 <p class="footnote">Host of the JS file</p>